mongodb/specifications/source/crud/crud.rst

      * If specified, then the query system will only consider plans using the hinted index.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
-     * Older servers >= 3.4 will report an error for using this option.
+     * This option is only supported by servers >= 4.4.
+Older servers >= 3.4 will report an error for using this option.
      * For servers < 3.4, the driver MUST raise an error if the caller explicitly provides a value.
      *
      * @see https://docs.mongodb.com/manual/reference/command/delete/